 Advice for Family Medicine Residents in Emergency or Crisis

-You can print or email this page using the icons in green just above this text.
-Your Resident Handbook will also provide advice/information relevant to your local teaching site.
+Please feel free to save, print and email this page.
+Your Resident Handbook will also provide advice and information relevant to your local teaching site.

 - I am experiencing a personal crisis.

 - I feel threatened or harassed.

 - I've been exposed to blood or body fluids (e.g. needle-stick injury).